-William D. Melaney is a professor in the Department of English and Comparative Literature at The American University in Cairo.
-He holds an MA in English from the University of Chicago with emphasis on Renaissance literature and literary theory.
-He received a doctorate in comparative literature from Stony Brook University after defending his dissertation on modernism in literature and philosophy.
-Melaney served as department chair from Fall 2004 to Spring 2006 and again in Spring 2012.
-His current teaching responsibilities include upper-level courses in romanticism, 19th-century European literature, and modern literary criticism.
-He has presented “Quests for the Absolute,” “The Origins of Drama,” “Specters of the Other,” “Heidegger and Poetry” and “Foucault and Cultural History” in recent versions of the literature/philosophy interface.
-Since beginning as a full-time faculty at AUC, he has directed over thirty MA theses in the literature department and remains active in the graduate program.
+William D. Melaney is a professor at the Department of English and Comparative Literature at The American University in Cairo.
+He holds an MA in English from the University of Chicago and a PhD in comparative literature from Stony Brook University in New York.
+Melaney served as department chair from fall 2004 to Spring 2006 and again in spring 2012.
+His current teaching fields include eighteenth-century literature, European Romanticism, the history of literary criticism, hermeneutics, and recent work in aesthetics.
+During the spring term, he has offered “Quests for the Absolute,” “The Origins of Drama,” “Foucault and Cultural History” and “Spectres of the Other” through the literature/philosophy interface.
+He is currently active in the department’s program for graduate studies.

-Melaney has published more than 40 articles in the fields of modern literature, philosophy, and literary theory.
-His work has appeared in New Literary History, Connecticut Review, Yeats Eliot Review, Journal of the Kafka Society of America, Journal of Speculative Philosophy, Journal of the History of Philosophy, International Studies in Philosophy and The American Journal of Semiotics, among other publications.
-He has published three books on modernism as a literary and philosophical concept: After Ontology: Literary Theory and Modernist Poetics (SUNY Press, 2001); Material Difference: Modernism and the Allegories of Discourse (Amsterdam and New York: Rodopi Press, 2012); and Alterity and Criticism: Tracing Time in Modern Literature (London: Rowman and Littlefield International, 2017).
-The third book examines how temporal displacement impacts the representation of the self in modern texts, just as it foregrounds the possibility of world literature in our own time.
+Melaney has published more than 40 articles in the fields of literary criticism and modern philosophy.
+His work has appeared in New Literary History, Connecticut Review, Journal of the Kafka Society of America, Journal of Speculative Philosophy, Journal of the History of Philosophy, International Studies in Philosophy, and The American Journal of Semiotics, among other publications.
+He has published three books on modernism as a literary and philosophical concept: After Ontology: Literary Theory and Modernist Poetics (SUNY Press, 2001); Material Difference: Modernism and the Allegories of Discourse (Amsterdam and New York: Rodopi Press, 2012); and Alterity and Criticism: Tracing Time in Modern Literature (London and New York: Rowman and Littlefield International, 2017).

 Melaney has also published a short book of poems entitled, Bildungsroman (Cairo: Safsafa Publishing House, 2017).